leezythu/MetaBLINK/README.md

 The model training procedure is almost the same as BLINK model.
 You can refer its repository for training details.

 ## Meta Learning
+In our paper, we apply the meta-learning technique on BLINK.
 Please goto the `Meta-Learning` folder for more details.